Rheumatoid arthritis (RA) is a long-term disease. It leads to inflammation of the joints and surrounding tissues. It can also affect other organs.

 Some people may benefit from taking part in an arthritis support group.

 How well a person does depends on the severity of symptoms and the response to treatment.
-It is very important to have regular return visits to the provider, who will adjust treatment to control the arthritis.
+It is very important to have regular return visits to your health care provider, who will adjust treatment to control the arthritis.

 Permanent joint damage may occur without proper treatment.
 Early treatment with a three-drug DMARD combination known as "triple therapy," or with the biologic drugs, can decrease joint pain and damage.
+This will help in improving the prognosis of this disease.
+It is possible to have remission of RA without needing other medicines if it is treated early with these drugs.
 These drugs are given by specialists called rheumatologists.

-If not well treated, rheumatoid arthritis can affect nearly every part of the body.
+If not well treated, RA can affect nearly every part of the body.
 Complications may include:

-However, these complications can most often be avoided with proper treatment.
+However, these complications can be avoided with proper treatment.
 The treatments for RA can also cause serious side effects.
-Talk to your health care provider about the possible side effects of treatment and what to do if they occur.
+Talk to your provider about the possible side effects of treatment and what to do if they occur.

-Call your health care provider if you think you have symptoms of rheumatoid arthritis.
+Call your provider if you think you have symptoms of RA.

 There is no known prevention.
-Smoking cigarettes appears to worsen RA, so it is important to avoid tobacco.
+Smoking cigarettes, along with long-term (chronic) gum infections, appears to worsen RA, so it is important to avoid tobacco and maintain healthy teeth and gums.
 Proper early treatment can help prevent further joint damage.

 Mason JC.
 Rheumatic diseases and the cardiovascular system.
 In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 84.

 O'Dell JR. Rheumatoid arthritis.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
+Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 264.

-Singh JA, Saag KG, Bridges SL, et al. 2015 American College of Rheumatology guideline for the treatment of rheumatoid arthritis.
+Singh JA, Saag KG, Bridges SL Jr, et al. 2015 American College of Rheumatology guideline for the treatment of rheumatoid arthritis.
 Arthritis Rheumatol.
 2016;68(1):1-26.
 PMID: 26545940 www.ncbi.nlm.nih.gov/pubmed/26545940.